 SECTION 1.
 THE OFFICERS of this Association shall be:

-- a Fiscal Agent appointed by the Board for a two year term.
+a Fiscal Agent appointed by the Board annually.
 The fiscal agent shall be a current or past board member.
-This person shall not serve more than three terms.
-(2012)
+(2019)

 SECTION 2.
 THE DUTIES of the Officers shall be: